Metadata

 Different uses of the term “metadata”

-Metadata is actually Info that is stored within a file (image) as its description.
-This allows, among other things, Info such as information about the photographer, time of recording, location and copyright of the image to be saved.
+Metadata is essentially Infostored within a file (image) as a description of the image.
+This allows Infosuch as the photographer, time of capture, location, and copyright information to be stored.

 Application examples